jjYBdx4IL/fannj/README.md

 ##Installation
 Before using FannJ, you must build and install the FANN C library.
 FannJ has been tested on FANN 2.2.0.
 See the FANN site for instructions and help: http://leenissen.dk/fann

-If you are using a x86-64 linux system however, there is a maven central release containing native binaries and which should work out of the box:
+If you are using a x86-64 linux or windows system however, there is a maven central release containing native binaries and which should work out of the box:

     <dependencies>
         <dependency>
             <groupId>com.github.jjYBdx4IL.nn.fannj</groupId>
             <artifactId>fannj</artifactId>
-            <version>0.7.1</version>
+            <version>0.7.2</version>
         </dependency>
     </dependencies>